DeveloperKaleb/starter-restaurant-reservation/README.md

 1. When pushing to your deployed app be sure to make use of the git subtree push --prefix <file> console command.
 This is important because this respository is a monorepo containing both front and back end.
 1. After deploying with your chosen host be sure to set your `env` files up in your back-end and front-end.

+I recommend that you use [Heroku](https://devcenter.heroku.com/articles/deploying-nodejs) to deploy this project.
 If you have trouble getting the server to run I'd be happy to try and help you set things up.

 ## Screenshots

-Although the user stories do not say anything about deployment, you should consider deploying early and often.
-You may even decide to deploy before adding any features.
-We recommend that you use [Heroku](https://devcenter.heroku.com/articles/deploying-nodejs) to deploy this project.

 ## Technology Stack